Everything you might ever need to know about the wonderful UK county of West Sussex, brought to you by West Sussex.info

 You can find out more about the sailing clubs based around Chichester Harbour here.

-The section of shoreline between Birdham, past Dell Quay and Apuldram up to the top of the harbour at Fishbourne is particularly good for birdlovers.
+The section of shoreline between Birdham, past Dell Quay and Apuldram up to the top of the harbour at Fishbourne, where the Romans made their port is particularly good for birdlovers.

 The northern end of Chichester Harbour has silted up a great deal over the two thousand years since great ships sailed up to Fishbourne Roman Palace.